Scott2bReal/RB129/RB129_study_questions_answers.md

 sparky = GoodDog.new   # => ?
 ```

-On line 7 of this code, a new `GoodDog` object is instantiated and sparky is
-assigned to the resulting object.
-Upon instantiation, `GoodDog#initialize` is
-automatically invoked.
-This means that the `puts` method call on line 3 of this
+When `new` is called on the `GoodDog` class, `GoodDog#initialize` will be
-code is executed, outputting `This object was initialized!` to the console and
+invoked automatically.
+This will output `This object was initialized!` and
-returning `nil`.
+return `nil`. `sparky` will still be assigned to a new `GoodDog` object.

-This is an example of a constructor method in action.
-Even though the return
+This is an example of a constructor method being invoked upon the instantiation
-value of the constructor method is `nil`, a new `GoodDog` object is still
-instantiated.
+of an object from a class.

 ---